rabeeaatif/Trash-Attack---Game-made-using-C-and-SDL2/README.md

 ###### Rabeea Atif

 1)Hpp and cpp files of all the screens.
-(Screen, startscreen, win screen, lose screen) 2)Hpp and cpp files of all the trash along  with their sprites rendering on the screen.
+(Screen, startscreen, win screen, lose screen)

+2)Hpp and cpp files of all the trash along  with their sprites rendering on the screen.

 3)STL list to render sprites.

 4)Initial UML classes implementation

 5)Final UML diagram implementation

 ###### Farah Naz

-1) Farah workd on the following classes: Unit, Player, Button, Collision, Score, ball and its children.
+1) Farah worked on the following classes: Unit, Player, Button, Collision, Score, ball and its children.

 2) Also contributed to the development of screens